Yanlan-Mao-Lab/TissueOrigami/tests/mesh_gen_reg/readme.md

 ```
 for each `j=1,...,M`.

-The `trim` parameter default to `False`, however should be set to `True` in the event that `out_j` and `reference_j` are produced from `triangle`.
+The `trim` parameter defaults to `False`, however should be set to `True` in the event that `out_j` and `reference_j` are produced from `triangle`.
-In such cases, triangle appends the command passed to `triangle.o` the end of the output file, which involves absolute paths and does not contain any useful meshing information.
+In such cases, triangle appends the command passed to `triangle.o` the end of the output file, which involves absolute paths and does not contain any useful meshing information, whilst simultaneously causing file-comparison to fail.

 The `rename_to` argument is also optional; if provided, `out_j` will be copied back to the testing area with the name `intermediate_name_j` rather than `out_j`.
-This is particularly useful if `reference_j` is saved under the same name as `out_j` from the mesh generation executable, as it prevents file overwriting and an error occuring.
+This is particularly useful if `reference_j` is saved under the same name as `out_j`, as it prevents file overwriting and an error occuring.

 ## [Legacy - Running the Executable] Executable Runs